Tap here to get 5 Secrets to Stress Free Dinners

 2. Freeze the noodles for at least four hours.

-3. Transfer the noodles to an air tight container.
-Place them back in the freeze for up to three months.
+3. Transfer the noodles to an airtight container.
+Place them back in the freezer for up to three months.
 (Or as little as 24 hours.)

 4. When ready to cook with the noodles, do not thaw them.
 Add them to the boiling water from frozen.